 December Newsletter

-This is the first of two newsletters in December.
+This is the newsletter for December.
 In this issue, I’ll go over a few changes affecting credits for dependents, the IRS’ paycheck checkup, and how to choose a tax preparer.
 If there are topics that you would like me to address, please contact me and let me know.

 Do you have children or other dependents?
 The Tax Cuts and Jobs Act (TCJA) increased the child tax credit and created a new credit for other dependents.
 The TCJA also increased the income levels for the credits so more taxpayers will qualify.
 The Child Tax Credit doubled to $2,000.
 To qualify, a taxpayer must claim the child as a dependent, the child must be younger than 17 at the end of the tax year, the child must live with the taxpayer more than six months of the year, and the child must have a valid Social Security number.
 Up to $,1400 of the credit is refundable, so eligible taxpayers may receive a refund even if they do not owe any tax.
 The new Credit for Other Dependents is available for taxpayers that cannot claim the Child Tax Credit.
 This could include dependent children older than, parents, or other qualifying relatives.
 If you think you may qualify, you should talk to your tax professional.